codahale/veil/docs/design.md

 decryption making this infeasible.

 `A` is unable to forge valid signatures for existing ciphertexts, limiting them to passive attacks.
-`veil.mres` ciphertexts consist of ephemeral keys, encrypted headers, encrypted block headers, encrypted message blocks, and an encrypted signature.
+`veil.mres` ciphertexts consist of encrypted headers, encrypted block headers, encrypted message blocks, and an encrypted signature.
 Each component of the ciphertext is dependent on the previous inputs (including the headers, which use `Derive`-derived nonce to link the `veil.sres` ciphertexts to the `veil.mres` state).
 A passive attack on any of those would only be possible if either TurboSHAKE128 is not collision-resistant or AEGIS-128L is not PRF secure.

 #### Insider Confidentiality Of Messages